Decennial Air Cruise: Context

 International public opinion in the early 1930s was fascinated by the progress of aviation, with attempts to fly across the ocean widely covered by the media.
 Pilots such as Francesco De Pinedo were so popular internationally that monuments were dedicated to them abroad.
 Even minor details of flights, such as delays due to bad weather, were covered by the international press.
 Aviation was the domain of heroes rather than part of normal daily life.

-In 1928, when he was appointed General of the Air Force, Balbo was determined to make Italy the most advanced country in the world when it comes to aviation.
+In 1928, when he was appointed General of the Air Force, Balbo was determined to make Italy the most advanced country in the world when it came to aviation.
 Being opposed to the stardom of individual pilots common at the time, he wanted each of them to develop a sense of belonging to a larger organization, the Air Force.

 Balbo was very fond of the United States, and was motivated to establish a "permanent link" between the Italian and the American aviation.
 He was "delighted" by the way he was received during his visit in 1929 and hoped to fly back there.

 Between 1928 and 1931, three Italian mass flights took place, one per year: across the Western Mediterranean, the Eastern Mediterranean, and one crossing the Southern Atlantic Ocean.

-The 1928 cruise featured 51 Savoia-Marchetti_S.59 bis flying boats, and was the first long flight with more than 8 planes in formation.
+The 1928 cruise featured 51 Savoia-Marchetti_S.59 bis flying boats, and was the first long flight with more than eight planes in formation.
 The planes, departing from Orbetello, made six stops: Elmas (Sardinia, Italy), Pollença (Balearic Islands, Spain), Los Alcázares (Spain), Berre (France) and Orbetello.
 The event resulted in international recognition, particularly in Spain and France.
 Multiple Savoia-Marchetti airplanes were bought worldwide, convincing Balbo of the commercial and publicity value of these undertakings.